Home

 to Pricing Strategy

 Price elasticity of demand is a way of looking at sensitivity of price related to product demand.
-Elasticity of demand is an economic concept also known as demand elasticity or as price elasticity.
+Demand elasticity is an economic concept also known as price elasticity.

 Often price elasticity is not well understood.